ajeless/docs/test_and_qa.md

 **Dependability** - The quality of a delivered service such that reliance can justifiably be placed on the service.

 **Error** - The part of the system or service that can lead to failure.
+This is usually, but not always some part of the code in a software product.

 **Failure** - Unwanted effects that occur when the delivered service deviates from the specification of the expected service.